omegazero-org/omz-proxy3-plugins/cache/README.md

 ### Resources that may be cached

-Resources are considered cacheable if:
+A resource is considered cacheable if all of the following are true:
 - the cache is enabled
-- they were requested using either the GET or HEAD request method
+- it was requested using either the GET or HEAD request method
-- they were returned with any of the following response statuses: 200, 204, 301, 308, 410.
+- it was returned with any of the following response statuses: 200, 204, 301, 308, 410.
 This set may be expanded using the `org.omegazero.proxyaccelerator.cache.cacheableStatuses` system property consisting of a comma-separated list of numbers
 - neither the request nor the response contain the `Cache-Control` directive `no-store`
 - the resource size is lower than the maximum value set
 - the origin server advertised the resource as cacheable in a `Cache-Control` header **OR** the cacheability was overridden by the configuration